cadot-eu/debs/README.md

 Install deb by `sudo dpkg -i ...deb`

 ## shtodeb
-for create deb from bash script
+For create deb from bash script
 Follow instructions
+-r option for remove directory generate and mv deb in current directory

 ## gcp
 git and commit with auto tags for package.json